With Veeam Backup & Replication you can easily back up and restore content of various NAS file shares.

 You can assign the role of a backup proxy to any Windows-managed server added to your Veeam Backup & Replication infrastructure.
 By default, this role is assigned to the backup server.
 But this option is sufficient only for small installations where all components are located in the same network segment.
 For larger installations with larger workload, assign the role of a backup proxy to a dedicated server, as described in Adding Backup Proxy.
 After that, choose this backup proxy to process the backup traffic from file shares, as described in Adding NFS File Share and Adding SMB File Share.

 To optimize performance of several concurrent tasks, you can use several backup proxies.
 In this case, Veeam Backup & Replication will distribute the backup or restore workload between available backup proxies on per-task basis, taking into account proxy connectivity and their current load.
 You can deploy backup proxies in the primary site or in remote sites.
-Mind that using a remote backup proxy may reduce backup performance and is not recommended.
+Consider that using a remote backup proxy may reduce backup performance and is not recommended.
 To minimize the network load during backup, locate the backup proxy closer to the source file share in the computer network: at the best they should be one hop away from each other.

 A cache repository is a storage location where Veeam Backup & Replication keeps temporary metadata and uses it to reduce the load on the file share during the backup procedure.
 The cache repository keeps track of all objects that have changed between each backup session.
 This allows performing incremental backups from the file share super fast and very efficiently.